Tom Shannon (artist): Career

 Though science and technology highly influence Shannon's practice, his work profoundly reveals a deeper connection to hidden beauty within universal themes.

 In the 1980s, exploring the forces of levitation became central to Shannon's work.
 By designing a system of permanent magnets Shannon's sculptures evoke a sense of weightlessness as seemingly heavy materials, such as metal and wood, effortlessly float above their base.

 In 1981, Shannon created his first large scale levitation sculpture, Compass of Love.
 The seven-meter magnetic piece was acquired by The Musee d'Art Moderne de Paris after its inclusion in their 1983 exhibit titled, ALEA[S].
 In addition, Compass of Love was included in the 1986 Venice Biennale.

 With the participation of R. Buckminster Fuller and Shoji Sadao, Shannon patented and produced Synchronous World Clock, 1983 (edition of 20).
 Currently, both the Buckminster Fuller Institute and the Smithsonian American History Museum have Shannon's World Clock in their collection.

-Shannon, Compass Moon Atom Room, 1991, Moderna Museet, Stockholm.
-Courtesy of Tom Shannon Studio Archive.

 Through the French Ministry of Culture, art collector and museum director Pontus Hulten commissioned Shannon to create a major work for Cité des Sciences et de l'Industrie (CSI) in Parc de la Villette, Paris.
 Shannon designed a 17-meter diameter spherical array of computer-controlled RGB LED nodes equidistantly spaced like atoms in a crystal titled, The Crystal Ball.

 In 1991, Shannon exhibited Compass Moon Atom Room, a room entirely filled with magnetic spheres aligned by Earth's magnetic field, at Moderna Museet in Stockholm.

 In 2000, Shannon commissioned AeroVironment to perform a feasibility study for Air Genie Video Airship.
 Air Genie is a spherical helium airship whose entire surface is an LED video screen.
 By 2003 a US Patent was granted.
 In the same year, Shannon was a featured artist at the 2003 TED Conference where he presented Air Genie.
 Later in 2009, Shannon would again be invited to TED to show a series of paintings made by a remote-controlled pendulum.

 Shannon was commissioned by the Grand Palais in Paris to make a movie of his Airlands project (aka Outlands) for a major millennial show covering ten thousand years titled,Visions of the Future.

 Shannon's sculptures have been exhibited internationally at the Centre Pompidou, the Stedelijk Museum, Moderna Museet, the Venice Biennale, the São Paulo Biennial, the Biennale de Lyon, the Musee d'Art Moderne de Paris, Art Tower Mito and the Whitney Museum.